Exchange of Information

 (1) The competent authorities of the Contracting States shall exchange such information as is necessary for carrying out the provisions of this Convention or of the domestic laws of the Contracting States concerning taxes covered by the Convention, in so far as the taxation thereunder is not contrary to the Convention, in particular for the prevention of fraud or evasion of such taxes.
 The exchange of information is not restricted by Article 1.
 Any information received by a Contracting State shall be treated as confidential in the same manner as information obtained under the domestic laws of that State.
 However, if the information is originally regarded as confidential in the transmitting State it shall be disclosed only to persons or authorities (including courts and administrative bodies) concerned with the assessment or collection of, the enforcement or prosecution in respect of, or the determination of appeals in relation to the taxes which are the subject of the Convention.
 Such persons or authorities shall use the information only for such purposes but may disclose the information in public court proceedings or in judicial decisions.

-(3) In no case shall provisions of paragraphs (1) and (2) be construed so as to force a Contracting State the obligation:
+(2) In no case shall the provisions of paragraph (1) be construed so as to impose on a Contracting State the obligation:

 - (a) to carry out administrative measures at variance with the laws and administrative practice of that or of the other Contracting State;